 The only types of asbestos-containing products that were completely and lastingly banned were spray-on fireproofing by the EPA in 1973, thermal insulation by the U.S. Navy in 1975, and joint compound by the Consumer Products Safety Commission in 1978.
 In 1989, the EPA attempted to ban all asbestos-containing products, but the corporations sued and got the court of appeal to overturn the ban.

-In December 2016, the EPA named asbestos one of the first ten substances that will be studied for its harm to health and the environment.
 The agency has three years to evaluate asbestos for “unreasonable risk” and then two more years to address reducing that risk.
 This could be promising for all advocates of a new asbestos ban.
 However, the current presidential administration’s plan could affect the EPA’s future proceedings on asbestos.

 Trump’s Administration and the EPA